HarishB99/application_of_ai_in_cyber_security/README.md

 Before you proceed to execute the Python notebooks in the `CNN/testing/` folder, perform the following:

-Create a directory inside the `CNN/testing/` folder of this git repo named `test_cases`
+Create a directory inside the `CNN/testing/` folder of this git repo named `test_cases_exe`

-Copy over the bytecodes which you want the model to analyse and predict into this directory you have created (which is `CNN/testing/test_cases` in this git repo)
+Copy over the executable files (.exe) which you want the model to analyse and predict into this directory you have created (which is `CNN/testing/test_cases_exe` in this git repo)

 You are now ready to execute the Python notebooks in the `CNN/testing/` directory

-You can simply execute `CNN/testing/test.ipynb` to run the program.
-Alternatively, you can also execute `CNN/testing/test.py` instead.
+You can simply execute `CNN/testing/test.ipynb` or `CNN/testing/test.py` to run the program.
+It is simpler to run the latter.